 Northwestern scientists have identified a new function for a transcription factor called BCL6, finding that it switches off genes involved in lipid metabolism.

 Northwestern Medicine scientists discovered how circadian rhythm regulates hunger, a long-suspected connection that was identified in a study published in Cell Metabolism

 Gentle noise stimulation synchronized with an individual’s brainwaves boosted cardiovascular health, according to a recent study.

-A sudden loss of net worth in middle or older age is associated with a significantly higher risk of death, according to a new study.
+Increased consumption of eggs and dietary cholesterol is linked to a significantly higher risk of cardiovascular disease and death, according to a new study.

 Julie Kelman, a third-year medical student, was the first author of a study that found an association between neighborhood density of convenience stores and the development of coronary artery calcification.